On this page, you should find all the information about exercises of the Digital Image Processing course.

 |Lens distortion removal||3|

-A simple tutorial describing how to program with the OpenCV is provided in the following link: Introduction to programming with OpenCV
+A simple tutorial describing how to program with the OpenCV is provided in the following link: Introduction to OpenCV

 You can use a project for the Visual Studio 2013 in the Windows environment to code the exercise.